ros2/ros2_documentation/tools/README.md

 `N` is the start line of an existing `.. meta::` block, or `1` when a new block would be inserted at the top of the file.

+Annotations describe the pull request **as pushed**, so fields with a configured `value` are listed even when the same run offers them as an inline suggestion.
+Auto-injected values only exist in the CI working tree; they disappear from the annotations once the suggestion is committed and the workflow re-runs.

 #### Superseding outdated reviews

 Each bot review body includes a hidden HTML marker (`<!-- ros2-meta-tags-ensure -->`).
 The marker id `ros2-meta-tags-ensure` (constant `REVIEW_MARKER_ID` in Python; override in the shell script with `META_TAG_REVIEW_MARKER_ID`) is what the supersede script searches for in review bodies.